noelwelsh/noelwelsh.com/content/posts/2026-04-23-guis-as-effect-systems.md

 RowContainer(i, b).show()
 ```

-In this example code I'm assuming that component properties, such as the enabled state of the button, can be set directly from observables.
+Now that events—the observables—have names they can be referred to directly.

-The key insight is that by adding a layer of indirection to the event handling—communicating through the observables instead of directly from the callbacks—we break the cycles in the graph[^indirection].
+This indirection via names allows us to break the cycles in the event graph[^indirection].

-*More description here*

-There are still a few problems.
-One that is we need to pass around observables *and* components.
-This is inconvenient.

-Bidirectional flow is difficult to understand.

-Working with higher-order functions can be hard.
+Having written many user interfaces in this style I've found there are still a few problems.
+A basic one is the annoynace of dealing with two distinct structures, involving a lot of packing and unpacking of components and observables to pass them around.
+More serious is that observables just tend to be difficult to work with.
+Typical implementations have complex APIs that require careful reasoning about semantics, and when things go wrong debugging can be very hard.
+Still, they are an improvement over what came before.

 ## Interfaces as Capabilties